mindspore-ai/mindinsight/README.md

 ![MindInsight Architecture](docs/arch.png)

-Click to view the [Design document](https://www.mindspore.cn/doc/note/en/master/design/overall.html), learn more about the design.
+Click to view the [MindInsight design document](https://www.mindspore.cn/doc/note/en/master/design/mindinsight.html), learn more about the design.
 Click to view the [Tutorial documentation](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/visualization_tutorials.html) learn more about the MindInsight tutorial.

 ## Installation